Finance & Taxation

 11.4.2.
 Personal Property

-There is no capital gains tax payable on the sale of household furniture or your car, provided in the latter case it is not a vintage car classified as a 'voiture de collection'.
+As a general rule there is no capital gains tax payable on the sale of household furniture or your car.

-In relation to capital gains on personal property (biens meubles) other than real estate, such as horses, boats and wine the general rule since 1st January 2014 is that there is 5% relief for each year owned over 2 years, granting complete relief if held for 22 years.
+In relation to capital gains on personal property (biens meubles) other than real estate, such as horses, boats, classic cars and wine the general rule is that there is 5% relief for each year owned over 2 years, granting complete relief if held for 22 years.

 There is no tax on such gains if the sale proceeds are under €5,000.